SAP-archive/cloud-apis-virtual-event/exercises/04/readme.md

 Upgrades are not supported by this broker.
 ```

-Output like this ("create in progress") indicates that the instance is being created.
+Output like this ("status: create in progress") indicates that the instance is being created.
 Be patient, and keep checking for the status to show "create succeeded".

 > You could have used the literal value "workflow-lite" in the `cf service` command above, but it's worth being consistent and ensuring we all use the same values for the names of things.

 ### 2. Create a service key for the service instance

 Now the service instance exists, it's time to create a service key, which will contain credentials that we'll need in the OAuth 2.0 flow later.
-We need to request the creation of a service instance, and then copy the contents, stripped of any cruft, into a local file.
+We need to request the creation of a service key, and then copy the contents, stripped of any cruft, into a local file.
 The script `setup-service-key` will do this for you.

 :point_right: Examine the `setup-service-key` script and once you're happy with what it does, run it like this: